Andrija Prlainović

-Andrija Prlainović (Андрија Прлаиновић; born 28 April 1987) is a Serbian water polo player widely regarded as one of the greatest players ever.
+Andrija Prlainović (Андрија Прлаиновић; born 28 April 1987) is a Serbian professional water polo player widely regarded as one of the greatest players ever.
 He was a member of the Serbia men's national water polo teams that won bronze medals at the 2008 and 2012 Olympics and gold medals in 2016 and 2020.
-He also held the world title in 2009 and 2015 and the European title in 2006, 2012, 2014, 2016 and 2018.
+He also held the world title in 2009 and 2015 and the European title in 2006, 2012, 2014, 2016, and 2018.
 In 2011, he won the LEN Euroleague with VK Partizan and in 2013 with Red Star Belgrade, where he was one of the best scorers.

-Early years
+Early life

 Prlainović was born in Dubrovnik, Croatia and raised in Herceg Novi, Montenegro, where he came up through the PVK Jadran youth system.

 Club career

 Montenegro, Serbia, Italy

 He started his career in Jadran (2003–2006), and then moved to Partizan Raiffeisen for five seasons (2006–2011).

 In 2011, he moved to the Italian Pro Recco but he spent only one season there as the club went bankrupt.
 He was then invited to return to Partizan but he decided to sign a contract with another Belgrade water polo club: Crvena Zvezda.
 Upon his arrival at Crvena zvezda he was made captain.